-Our report show that today’s students are not getting support that covers the full cost of university, giving those whose parents can’t or won’t pay £000s each year an almost insurmountable financial challenge.
+Our report shows that today’s students are not getting support that covers the full cost of university, giving those whose parents can’t or won’t pay £000s each year an almost insurmountable financial challenge.
 Many students are forced to turn toward debt and other fixes that harm their studies and their financial capability over the long term.
 If bigger loans can’t deliver a sustainable rise in student income, this situation will not improve.

-This shows that without either continuous rises in support levels to match soaring rents, even the improvement made with one year of double digit loan increases will soon evaporate.
+This shows that without either continuous rises in support levels to match soaring rents, even the improvement made with one year of double-digit loan increases will soon evaporate.
 Students will be given money with one hand of the system, only to see it taken away by another.

 Michelle Highman, CEO of The Money Charity says:

 “We object to freezing the student loan repayment threshold because it is a breach of trust that will affect low and middle-income graduates the most.
 Together with scrapping grants, this policy means graduates will have to pay more for longer.

 This would be one thing if it meant that loans covered the full cost of university up-front, but if rent rises are allowed to continue, they will get less to live on as students too.